SpartakLysman/Aws-Image-Upload/README.md

-### 📌 An application that allows the user uppload and retrieve photos through web interface
+### 📌 An application that allows the user to upload and retrieve photos through the web interface
  - ***Technologies:*** Java, React, AWS